kite03/echoac-poc/README.md

 - Affected operating systems: 64Bit versions of Windows from; Windows 7 to Windows 11.
 - Mitigation: Do not use the software, and add driver signatures to blacklist.

+## CERTS REVOKED

+Microsoft has added the Echo Driver to the driver blocklist and the certificate has been revoked by the team at Echo (even after they insisted that the exploit wasn't real).
+If you still wish to use the exploit, you must enable test signing and disable the Microsoft Vulnurable Driver blocklist.

 # 💕 Credits

 - Whanos: https://github.com/Whanos/ - Initial discovery, first contact with echo.ac, writing.